 The principal site, the Atrium Learning Center located in the Atrium G-18, supplies tutors at specified hours for accounting, anatomy and physiology, biology, ESOL, chemistry, computer systems, math, physics, reading and writing.
-In addition, workshops are held for students who have been unsuccessful in completing upper-level developmental and ESOL courses or would like assistance preparing for the CUNY Proficiency Examination (CPE).
+In addition, workshops are held for students who have been unsuccessful in completing upper-level developmental and ESOL courses).